Germany: 2 police officers shot dead during traffic stop | Law-Order

 - Germany

-Two police officers were shot dead while on a routine patrol in western Germany early Monday, police said.
+Two police officers were shot dead on a rural road in western Germany while on a routine patrol early Monday, police said.

+Reinforcements were unable to help the officers — a 24-year-old woman and 29-year-old man — when they arrived.

+Erfort said he didn't know whether the officers had seen something particular about the assailants' vehicle that they wanted to check or whether it was just a routine check.

-They said that the perpetrators fled but police had no description of them, the car they used or what direction they fled in.
+The perpetrators fled but police had no description of them, the car they used or what direction they fled in.
+A manhunt was extended to the neighboring German state of Saarland, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)